micmejia/bible-dump/AMPC/Proverbs/Prov 11.md

-A gracious _and_ good woman wins honor [for her husband], and violent men win riches _but_ _a woman who hates righteousness is a throne of dishonor for him_.
+A gracious and good woman wins honor [for her husband], and violent men win riches but a woman who hates righteousness is a throne of dishonor for him.